slaffer-au/vx_vagrant_one_stop_demo/README.md

   * The Cumulux VX Vagrant Plugin must be installed.
     * Once Vagrant is installed, this is achieved with the command ```vagrant plugin install vagrant-cumulus```

+#### What's New
+  * Upgraded Cumulus VX from version 2.5.3 to 2.5.5.
+  * Added Ansible playbooks to deploy VxLAN using LNV, including VxLAN Anycast VTEPS (active/active forwarding with MLAG).
+  * Minor fixes and improvements to Ansible automation.

 #### Raw Network Diagram
 Some topologies only require 8 switches, such as the Two-Tier-CLAG.
 Other topologies can make use of a third spine, however this is usually an extended automation task.